86.7 bn kWh

 Total installed capacity of hydroelectric power plants

-Electricity produced by solar power plants in 2024
+Electricity produced by solar and wind power plants in 2025

 Image